fdwr/LunaSvgSampleTest/doc/SvgPixelSnapping.md

 - recede - go or move back or further away from a previous position.
 - recontour - reshape or modify the contour or shape of something, such as land, a body part, or an object.
 - refine - improve (something) by making small changes, in particular make (an idea, theory, or method) more subtle and accurate:
+- reframe - place (a picture or photograph) in a new frame, to frame (something) again and often in a different way, to enclose in a frame, to fit or adjust especially to something or for an end.
+- relayout - the process of arranging or laying out again or differently
+- reshape - shape or form (something) differently or again, to give a new form or orientation to.
+- reposition - place in a different position; adjust or alter the position of.
+- relocate - move to a new place and establish one's home or business there.
 - retract - to draw back or in or pull back
 - rig - particular way in which a sailboat's masts, sails, and rigging are arranged.
 - rigging - network used for support and manipulation (as in theater scenery).
 The system of ropes, cables, or chains employed to support a ship's masts.